martinstefanovic/web-dev-helper/README.md

-# All web development resources that you will ever need!
+# :point_right: All web development resources that you will ever need! :wink:

 > Created by [Martin Stefanovic](https://www.linkedin.com/in/martinstefanovic).